Trump pardons drug kingpins even as he escalates U.S. drug war rhetoric

 The release of Larry Hoover, meanwhile, was championed by the artist Ye — formerly known as Kanye West — who thanked Trump this week on the social media platform X. "WORDS CAN'T EXPRESS MY GRATITUDE FOR OUR DEVOTED ENDURING PRESIDENT DONALD TRUMP FOR FREEING LARRY HOOVER," Ye wrote.

 During his first term, Trump pardoned and freed Alice Marie Johnson after the reality TV star Kim Kardashian called for her release.
-Johnson was convicted in 1996 and sentenced to life behind bars for her non-violent role as part of a Memphis, Tennessee, cocaine trafficking ring.
-Earlier this year, Trump appointed her to serve as his "pardon czar".
+Johnson was convicted in 1996 and sentenced to life behind bars for her nonviolent role as part of a Memphis, Tenn., cocaine trafficking ring.
+Earlier this year, Trump appointed her to serve as his "pardon czar."

 "Today 26 deserving individuals were granted clemencies and pardons.
 Each one represents a story of redemption, rehabilitation, and resilience," Johnson said on the platform X. "Their second chance is a second shot at life."